WebSpellChecker/wproofreader-plugin-wordpress/readme.txt

 = Can I check Grammar with this plugin as well? =

 At the moment WebSpellChecker plugin is aimed at spelling check only.

+= What is Custom Dictionary and how I can use it? =

+The Custom Dictionary functionality is available in the Pro version only and is aimed at extending a list of words in the default dictionaries with your custom words and terms.
+It helps to improve the quality of spelling check services.
+Using a personal account on the webspellchecker.ner website.
+You may create a custom wordlist which includes specific terms, abbreviations, etc. These words won’t be considered as misspellings.

 = Is support provided with this plugin? =